GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 * **Currency this fin. quarter** &mdash; The Currency of the product during this financial quarter, up to the current date.
 * **Currency previous fin. quarter** &mdash; The Currency of the product during the previous financial quarter.

-## Which products are included?
+## Which products are not included?

-You will notice that not all products are included in this report.
-This is because the Timeliness and Currency statistics can only be meaningfully applied to certain products.
-Only products that meet the following criteria are included in the report.
+Currency can only be meaningfully tracked for certain types of products and that is why not all products are included in this report.
+If you cannot find a product in this report, it is due to one of the following reasons.

-* It is a **published product** &mdash; Not a 'provisional product'.
+* It is a **provisional product** &mdash; Provisional products have not yet passed quality control and/or been finalised for release.
-* It is the **latest version** &mdash; Not an old version of the product.
+* It is **not the latest version** of the product &mdash; Only the latest version of the product contains the latest processing algorithm and latest features.
-* It is **regularly updated** &mdash; Not a product with 'No updates planned'.

-Hence, if you cannot find a certain product in this report, it is likely because it doesn't meet those criteria.
+* It is **not updated periodically** &mdash; Only products that are updated on a periodic basis (e.g. Daily or Yearly) are included in this report.
+* It does **not have any updates planned** &mdash; Products for which we don't plan to publish any more data are not included in this report.

-## Products vs Additional products
+## Products vs Yearly products

-The report contains two tables: **Products** and **Additional products**.
-The Products table contains most products and is comprehensive and up to date.
-Alternately, the Additional products table is for products that cannot be tracked automatically by our system due to technical limitations.
-Therefore, this table contains only basic data and it may be slightly delayed.
-This is because the Additional products table is manually updated by our staff.
+The report contains two tables: **Products** and **Yearly products**.
+The Products table contains the Daily products and other products that can be tracked automatically by our system.
+Alternately, the Yearly products table contains the Yearly products and any other products that cannot be tracked manually by our system.
+The Yearly products table is partially automatic, but requires some manual data entry from our staff.

+## Calculating Currency for Daily products

+In the **Products** table, the ' data is calculated automatically by our system based on the date that the data was last published.
+Internal staff can learn the [technical details of how DEA Currency is calculated][CurrencyInternalDoc].
+In summary, the Currency is calculated using either of multiple methods &mdash; it either uses the Open Data Cube (ODC) data, an SQS queue subscribed to certain events, or is calculated from another statistic called Completeness.

+The 'Is current' data is not available in the **Additional products** table due to technical limitations.

+## Calculating Currency for Yearly products

 NOTE yearly products are published yearly not on strict date.

 ## Algorithm for Timeliness